GuildCrafts/web-development-js/_goals/252-Init_6-OOP_Practice_with_Bike_Shop.md

 The series of initiation goals are designed for new members of Learners Guild to get oriented to the learning environment, build key foundational skills, and work on some fun projects.

 1. [Init 1: Bossggle Word Game][bossggle-word-game]
-1. [Init 2: OOP Practice with Bike Shop][bike-shop-oop]
+1. [Init 2: Developer Tools][developer-tools]
 1. [Init 3: Hello Web Servers][hello-web-servers]
 1. [Init 4: Relational Databases][relational-databases]
 1. [Init 5: Web APIs][web-apis]
-1. [Init 6: Developer Tools][developer-tools]
+1. [Init 6: OOP Practice with Bike Shop][bike-shop-oop]

 By the time you are finished with these initiation goals, you should be skilled enough to complete the [Simple Book Store][simple-book-store] goal: it is a good target for you to aim for in your first 6 weeks.

+This is the final goal in the series!
+Congratulations!
+You've made it through quite a lot.
+Once you've finished this goal, you'll have built a solid foundation of essential skills that you'll build upon as you continue learning JavaScript web development.

-This is the second goal.
-It is designed to introduce you to objects and [object-oriented programming][wiki-oop] in JavaScript (...and also to the [Node.js][nodejs] programming environment, indirectly).
+This goal is designed to introduce you to objects and [object-oriented programming][wiki-oop] in JavaScript (...and also to the [Node.js][nodejs] programming environment, indirectly).

 By the time you're done with this goal, you will have: